zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_crypto_integration_guide.rst

    the contexts is much simpler (i.e. just an handle), and the Alloc module keeps track of the association between handles and contexts
  - ``tfm_crypto_api.c`` :  This module is contained in ``interface/src`` and
-   implements the PSA Crypto API client interface exposed to both S/NS clients
+   implements the PSA Crypto API client interface exposed to both S/NS clients.
+   This module allows a configuration option ``CONFIG_TFM_CRYPTO_API_RENAME`` to be set to 1 in case the NS environment or integrators want to rename the API symbols exported by the TF-M Crypto service.
+The renaming adds a default prefix, ``tfm_crypto__`` to all functions.
+The prefix can be changed editing the interface file.
+This config option is for the NS environment or integration setup only, hence it is not accessible through the TF-M config
  - ``tfm_mbedcrypto_alt.c`` : This module is specific to the mbed TLS [3]_
    library integration and provides some alternative implementation of mbed TLS APIs that can be used when a optimised profile is chosen.
 Through the